-The benefit of having a cloud based system will be that the business would be able to obtain a real-time view of how the business is operating and thus assisting in business decisions.
+Business would also have a real-time view of how the business is operating and thus assisting in business decisions.
 Reports are available that show monthly sales/expenses, aged debtors or creditors lists (to enable the business to keep a track of outstanding amounts owed to the business and by the business) and monthly VAT reports to help the business budget and plan for future VAT liabilities.
-In all systems there is a dashboard screen on login which gives a snapshot of net profit (over a given time period), balances at the bank and cash in hand and with some packages you also have access to cash flow forecasts.
+More complex reports such as cash flow forecasts and budgeting are available depending on the software package you choose.

 How we can help

 We would be happy to discuss which system will work best for your business and help to set up your cloud accounting package to fit your needs.
-We currently subscribe to QuickBooks, Sage One and Kashflow (and can therefore obtain favourable rates) but also have a number of clients using Xero, Freeagent and Farmplan so feel that we are well placed to consider the merits of each system.
-We are Quickbooks ProAdvisors, Sage One Certified Advisors and we are committed to constantly improving our knowledge to provide the best support to your growing businesses.
+We currently subscribe to QuickBooks, Sage One and Xero (and can therefore obtain favourable rates) but also have a number of clients using Freeagent and Farmplan so feel that we are well placed to consider the merits of each system.
+We are Quickbooks ProAdvisors, a Xero bronze partner and Sage One Certified and we are committed to constantly improving our knowledge to provide the best support to your growing businesses.